pdcala/Data-Analyst-profile-projects/README.md

 # Data-Analyst-profile-projects
 This folder includes my projects as a data analyst.
+This folder only contains the final analysis reports.

 Here is the list of the projects with the executive summary: